SquareBracketAssociates/NewToolsInPharo/Chapters/MoTion/Motion.md

 -   The <SpaceShip> operator tries to match a <Property> (of an object) on the left with a <Value> on the right.
 Note: the tilde version is a negation, it specifies that the <Property> should not match the <Value>; It is the only way to specify a negation in MoTion.
 As noted before, it is a polymorphic operator depending on the content in the <Property>.
 If this is an object, the operator tries to match this object to the <Value>; If it is a collection, the operator tries to match any element of the collection to the <Value>.

--   To define an ''object pattern'', one specifies its type using the <PharoClass> followed by the <Percentage> operator like in: `ClassA % {} `. '%' matches direct instances of the class, whereas '%%' matches instances of the class or any of its subclasses.
+-   To define an _object pattern_, one specifies its type using the <PharoClass> followed by the <Percentage> operator like in: `ClassA % {} `. '%' matches direct instances of the class, whereas '%%' matches instances of the class or any of its subclasses.

 -   These two operators can express sub-patterns and the properties of the matched object inside the curly braces.
 Object properties are instance variable accessors.
 The curly braces act as a conjunction of sub-patterns specifying the values that properties should match.
-It can be seen as a ''Logical matcher''.
+It can be seen as a _Logical matcher_.
 The following pattern matches an object of class `ClassA`, with a <Property>: `property1`, having the <Value>: `aValue1`, and `property2` having the <Value>: `aValue2`.

 ```St
 ClassA % {